thespacedoctor/qubits/README.md

 Download a template settings file from the [git repo here](https://github.com/thespacedoctor/qubits/blob/master/qubits/tests/input/qubits_settings.yaml), adapt to your needs and then call it when running QUBITS (via the `-s` flag).

+## The QUBITS Simulation Stages

+The four stages of the simulation are:

+1. Extracting the Lightcurves from Spectra
+2. Generating a K-Correction Database
+3. Running the Simulation, and
+4. Compiling and Plotting Results

 At the top of this settings file you turn the various stages of the simulation build on and off:

     Program Settings: